YHL04/YOLO/README.md

+# YOLOv3 Inference from scratch

-models folder is not included in this repository because file is too big for git
+trained models is not included in this repository

+## Examples:

 ![alt text](https://github.com/YHL04/YOLO/blob/master/output/output.png)